kutycoi123/c-pthread-practice/assign4/assign4_part1/README.txt

 Q8.
 How does Bonnie handle incomplete reads, e.g., due to interruptions from signals?
 Justify why Bonnie's approach is good or bad for a filesystem benchmark program.
+	- Bonnie handle incomplete reads by printing out both custom error message and system error message and then exit the program immediately
+	- I think this approach is bad for a filesystem since there might be some files that are stil being processed while the program is trying to exit.
+If these files are not closed properly, they can cause some system error for other programs.
+	Moreover, those files needs to be removed after the program exits, otherwise they will unnecessarily consume a large amount of memory in filesystem.

 Q9.
 By now you should be very familiar with the self-evaluation test harness we provide for the MPs.
 Examine the function test_file_read() in lmp1_tests.c, which tests your file_read() function from Step 2.

 What does this test check for, specifically?
 You may want to copy and paste the code for this function in your answer, and annotate each quit_if or group of related quit_ifs with a comment.